 How much do you get if you have 1, 2 or 3 Mega Millions numbers?

-The odds of winning the jackpot are 302,575,350 to 1, so you’re more likely get blackjack than of winning any prize.
+The odds of winning the jackpot are 302,575,350 to 1, so the deck is definitely stacked against you.
 But, if you choose to play, what will you get for the more modest Mega Millions prizes?

 How to play Mega Millions